 Born in South Dakota in 1978, January began her career in New York as a part-time model.
 Shortly after, she was dividing her time between NY and LA pursuing auditions before acting work was becoming more consistent.
 Her breakthrough came in 2003 with “American Wedding,” the third in the “American Pie” series.

 She made appearances in “Love Actually” and “Dirty Dancing: Havana Nights” before a dramatic turn in the acclaimed Tommy Lee Jones Western, “The Three Burials of Melquiades Estrada.”
 It was in 2007 when January landed the role of Betty Draper in AMC’s “Mad Men,” for which she received Golden Globe nominations in 2009 and 2010 for Best Performance by an Actress in a Television Series – Drama.
+The success of that incredible series has made her a star.

 In her personal life, January had a relationship with Ashton Kutcher prior to his sojourn with Demi Moore, and also dated singer/songwriter Josh Gorban.
 January received media attention for her involvement in a June 2010 car crash in which no one was hurt.
 In addition to “Mad Men,” January also made a memorable cameo in “Pirate Radio” as well as the McG-directed sports drama, “We Are Marshall.”